scott-whitworth/Didymos-optimization/README.md

        8. The program is finished and so closes.

 3. Changing properties:
       In Config_Constants, genetic.config holds a set of variables that can be changed before running the .exe file.
 Refer to config_readme.md for specifics on how each variable impacts the program's behavior and format of the file.
+The code does not need to be recompiled.
       The parameter lengths for gamma, tau, and coast can be manipulated in constants.h in lines 23-25 with the offsets handled based on those size values.
+The code must be recompiled for these changes to be put into effect.

 4. Output Resulting Files (# refers to time_seed value used in the run)
   - EarthCheckValues#.csv (when record_mode set to true) : Recorded prior to starting the optimizing genetic algorithm, contains the position and velocity for every day of Earth (lower resolution than what is calculated which is every hour).
 Used to verify that it matches with the JPL database.
-  - final-optimization#.bin and orbitalMotion-accel#.bi : For the best individual that has reached a solution, files are made of this format when the algorithm is finished to record it to then be used by PostProcessing to show the trajectory found.
+  - final-optimization#.bin and orbitalMotion-accel#.bin : For the best individual that has reached a solution, files are made of this format when the algorithm is finished to record it to then be used by PostProcessing to show the trajectory found.
   - genPerforamance#.csv (when record_mode set to true) : Output excel file used by recordPerformance method, output frequence dependent on write_freq value in config.
 Contains information regard a generation such as bestPosDiff.
   - mutateFile.csv : A record of what genes are being mutated by what value every time it is called.
 This may be commented out in the code due to its impact on the rate at which the algorithm can calculate a generation.
+  - errorCheck#.bin : Contains information on % error in calculations when using thruster to be used in PostProcessing

 <h2> Running Matlab Code </h2>